riscv-android-src/toolchain-rustc/src/tools/rust-analyzer/docs/dev/lsp-extensions.md

 ### Unresolved Question

 * What is the position of the cursor after `joinLines`?
-  Currently this is left to editor's discretion, but it might be useful to specify on the server via snippets.
+  Currently, this is left to editor's discretion, but it might be useful to specify on the server via snippets.
   However, it then becomes unclear how it works with multi cursor.

 ## On Enter